AlgoMaster Logo

 Intuition

-Sorting trades time (O(n log n)) for space (O(1) if using an in-place sort), which is the opposite trade-off from the hash set approach.
-Neither is optimal, but sorting reveals the structure of the problem nicely.
+Sorting trades time (O(n log n)) for space (O(1) with an in-place sort), the opposite trade-off from the hash set.
+Neither is optimal, but the sorted order makes the gap easy to spot.

 Algorithm